-Promising kidney drug fails in large clinical trialOctober 27th, 2011 in Medications /
+Promising kidney drug fails in large clinical trialOctober 27, 2011 in Medicine & Health / Medications

 What was hoped to be a promising new drug to protect the kidneys has failed to benefit diabetes patients with kidney disease, according to a study appearing in an upcoming issue of the Journal of the American Society Nephrology (JASN).
 The results call into question the usefulness of the drug sulodexide.

 Kidney disease due to diabetes is the most common cause of kidney failure in developed countries.
 The number of patients with type 2 diabetes is expected to double and reach 366 million individuals worldwide by 2030.
 Kidney disease cases are sure to rise in parallel.

 Investigators have wondered whether sulodexide, which belongs to a class of drugs called glycosaminoglycans, may protect the kidneys.
 The drug is actually a naturally occurring compound and has been used for more than 20 years to treat various heart conditions.
 Previous research indicates that sulodexide reduces excretion of protein in the urine, which is a hallmark of kidney disease.